What Can You Do With a Master of Computer Science?

 Influence and collaborate across teams of engineers to digitize energy systems and software at an affordable cost to society.

-Drive R&D at a biotechnology company, developing and testing the innovation that will safely and securely connect a patient’s vitals to a hospital’s database for instantaneous, life-saving health alerts.
+Drive research and development at a biotechnology company, developing and testing the innovation that will safely and securely connect a patient’s vitals to a hospital’s database for instantaneous, life-saving health alerts.

 Bolster the technology infrastructure and pioneer modern blockchain solutions for banking and financial services firms.